- 2 tubes (8 ounces each) refrigerated crescent rolls, divided

 - Meanwhile, in a large skillet, heat oil over medium-high heat.
 Add spinach and mushrooms; cook and stir until mushrooms are tender.
 Drain on several layers of paper towels, blotting well.
 In a large bowl, whisk six eggs, Parmesan cheese, Italian seasoning and pepper.

-- Layer crust with half of the ham, salami, provolone cheese, red peppers and spinach mixture.
-Pour half of the egg mixture over the top.
+- Layer crust with half of each of the following: ham, salami, provolone cheese, red peppers and spinach mixture.
+Pour half of the egg mixture over top.
 Repeat layers; top with remaining egg mixture.

 - On a work surface, unroll and separate remaining crescent dough into triangles.
 Press together to form a circle and seal seams; place over filling.
 Whisk remaining egg; brush over dough.